young8179/full-stack-project/README.md

 - Chart JS

 Site Walk-Through:
 - The website, Sugar Oppa, is a fully functional budgeting tool that helps keep your finances in check.
-The main page is followed by two seperate pages: register page and login page.
-Once the user creates an account and logins in, they can start budgeting!
+The main page comes after two seperate pages: the register page and the login page.
+The user is first greeted by the login page, where they can enter their login details.
+However, if the user does not have an account, they may click the register button.
+From there, they can visit the main page and start improving the future of their finances by taking care of their budgets in the present.

 ![](imagesforreadme/login.png)